supervisely-ecosystem/import-wizard-docs/converter_docs/images/yolo.md

 # Overview

-This converter allows to import images with annotations in [YOLO](https://docs.ultralytics.com/datasets/detect/) format.
+This converter allows to import images with annotations in <a href="https://docs.ultralytics.com/datasets/detect/" target="_blank">YOLO</a> format.
 YOLO format has a config `.yaml` file that contains information about classes and datasets, usually named `data_config.yaml` .
 Each image should have a corresponding `.txt` file with the same name, which contains information about objects in the image.

 ⚠️ **Note:** If YOLO project do not contain `data_config.yaml` file, it will use default COCO class names.